syncfusion-content/xamarin-docs/Xamarin/SfTabView/Getting-Started.md

 {% endhighlight %}

-Similarly, content region for other tabs can be configured in the same way.
+Similarly, content region for other tabs also can be configured.

 ## Swiping

-Both vertical swiping for the list view and horizontal swiping for the tab view will works by default.
-If it is not required it can be customized by `EnableSwiping` property of `SfTabView`.
+By default, both the vertical swiping for list view and horizontal swiping for tab view will work.
+If it is not required, it can be customized by using the `EnableSwiping` property of `SfTabView`.

+Note: Getting started sample can be download from [this link](http://files2.syncfusion.com/Installs/v16.1.0.24/Samples/Xamarin/RangeSlider_GettingStarted.zip).